schlich/loomio_help/content/dev_manual/roadmap/index.md

     the templates come with guides that help you run the kind of process. you can share templates if you wish.

     It seems like we should consider making proposal templates editable?
-Then you could create some templates and offer them when people go to start a proposal, they could include guidance via an associated help page.
+Then you could create some templates and offer them when people go to start a proposal, they could include guidance via an associated help page. -->

+## Realtime Document editing, Improved document management and integration
+rewritten UI will bring WYSIWYG including
+  - ability to drag and drop images etc into comments, other text areas.
+  - potential for realtime collaborative editing
+  - rich formatting including lists, tables, checkboxes etc

+So we're considering implementing a wiki-like document editing experience, so each group has a editable set of pages which you can collaborate upon within Loomio.

+Also expect: improved group attachments page, simplifying and improving the search and integration of attachments (PDF's, google docs, etc)

-## 2019-05 wall/feed view of dashboard, group pages
+## 2019-06 wall/feed view of dashboard, group pages
 - view multiple threads on the same page, for mobile reading, better nav experience
 - change current index views to be single line with columns